gearglow/ReptiliaWithATwist/The List.md

 "PEEVES!"
 McGonagall yelled, dashing out of the great hall.

-After chasing Peeves off, the students were ushered into the Great Hall.
+After chasing off a cackling Peeves, the students were ushered into the Great Hall.

-"Great, now I'm soggy *and* starving," Ron grumbled.
+"Great, I'm soggy *and* starving," Ron grumbled.
 The others could only agree.

+"Next time, _impervius_ charms on _everything,_" Elysia said.

 Luna split off to the Ravenclaw table, and the others took seats midway down the Gryffindor table.
 Elysia scanned the staff table, noting that there were more empty seats than usual.
 One, she presumed, was Professor McGonagall's, and another was Hagrid's, as both were busy with the first-years.
 And then it clicked: the remaining empty seat was the Defense Against the Dark Arts teacher.